arpanghosh8453/public-fitbit-projects/README.md

 #### Follow this [guide](https://dev.fitbit.com/build/reference/web-api/developer-guide/getting-started/) to create an application.
 This will give you a client ID, client secret, and a refresh token ( end step after following OAuth setup )

-❗❗ The Fitbit application must be personal type for the access of intraday data series ❗❗
+❗❗ The Fitbit application must be personal type for the access of intraday data series ❗❗ - Otherwise you might encounter `KeyError: 'activities-heart-intraday'` Error.

 #### Update the following variables in the script ( use the influxdb-v2 specific variables for influxdb-v2 instance )
 -  FITBIT_LOG_FILE_PATH = "your/expected/log/file/location/path"